Upper Control Limit Key Points

 The upper control limit is used to mark the point beyond which a sample value is considered a special cause of variation.
 It is also used to define the upper limit of the common cause variation.

-3 benefits of the upper control limit
+upper control limit

-The upper control limit is not a requirement, like an upper specification limit is.
+The upper control limit is not a requirement like an upper specification limit is.
 Because the UCL is based on the process measure, it gives you a realistic guideline as to what to expect from the process.

 It provides a frame for the common cause variation when the process is stable.